 The aim of this introductory 10 credit module is to define the basic mechanisms and concepts underpinning the science of immunology and allergy.

-This is a 20 credit module which demonstrates how various research strategies are used to study immunology.
-You will learn how to employ the skills of criticising and reporting scientific work.
-You will also be trained to carry out critical evaluation of published scientific papers and report and interpret the results.
+How various research strategies are used to study immunology is examined on this module.
+You will learn how to employ the skills of criticising and reporting scientific work, as well as being trained to carry out critical evaluation of published scientific papers and report and interpret the results.

 Molecular Aspects of Allergy